xcape-io/PyProps/CONFIGURATION_FILES.md

 Some analog data can change at every loop but not significantly, for example U=2.77 volts while showing this when it changes more than 10% could be sufficient. *ArduinoProps library* offers a nice syntax to take care of this significance, with simple code.

 ### Maintaining MQTT server connection
-MQTT connection state must be checked at erevy sketch loop as well as incoming MQTT messages. *ArduinoProps library* does all in one code line.
+MQTT connection state must be checked at erevy app loop as well as incoming MQTT messages. *ArduinoProps library* does all in one code line.

 And on Yun this same code line can switch MQTT server IP address (can be helpful in a fallback plan).